sharetripnet/FlightSDK/README.md

 }
 ```

-5. Create the following view controller to get the Home page for Banglalink:
+5. Create the following view controller to get the Home page for Banglalink.

 ```
 MyBLHomeVC.instantiate()